marcjamot/event-sourcing/README.md

 ## Score model

+The type of service that has no connections to other services and does not handle sensitive user data, isolated and easy to maintain, update and replace.
 Consumes `tick` events, scores them according to a secret formula (totally not visible in the source code) and produces `score` events.

 ## Notifier

+Almost the same as `ScoreModel` but also requires sensitive user data.
 Consumes `rate` events and sends a message to the user who ticked the bird that they have a new rating to check out.
 Produces `notification` events for statistical purposes.
 Connects to `UserAPI` to get the email address for the user.

 ## Statistics API